Open Bible Data Home About News OET Key

 וַיִּזְעַ֛ק זְעָקָ֥ה גְדֹלָ֖ה וּמָרָֽה

-and,cried_out cry loudly and,bitterly
+and,he_cried cry loudly and,bitter

 Great and bitter are two words that refer to the same thing and that work together.
 They indicate that Mordecai’s cry was so loud because it was so anguished.
-Alternate translation: “cried out in anguish”
+Alternate translation: [cried out in anguish]

 4:1 Mordecai’s dramatic response showed extreme grief and mourning (see 2 Sam 1:11; Ezra 9; Jon 3:5-9).